SIR-2025/sir-project-group-6/README.md

 ---

-## 2. Manual Setup (Alternative)
+## 2. Manual Setup

-If you want to set up the environment manually instead of using `install.py`:
+The first three steps are a manual alternative to using `install.py`, the dialogflow and gemini key setup afterwards needs to be done manually.

 ### 2.1.
 Create a Python venv